Claude Code Plugins

 • Working with multi-file pattern structures

-For ct binary commands (deploying, linking, inspecting charms), use the ct skill instead.
+For ct commands (deploying, linking, inspecting charms), use the ct skill instead.

 Prerequisites